dortania/Anti-Hackintosh-Buyers-Guide/Storage.md

 **SSDs to avoid**

 Samsung:
-* Samsung 970 Evo Plus (While not natively supported OOB, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) will allow these drives to operate in macOS)
+* Samsung 970 Evo Plus (While not natively supported out of the box, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) will allow these drives to operate in macOS)

 For all NVme SSDs, its recommended to use [NVMeFix.kext](https://github.com/acidanthera/NVMeFix) to fix power and energy consumption on these drives